What are Callable Bonds?

 Disadvantages

-- Investors will be at a disadvantage as once the bonds are called back; the investors may have to move to low-interest investments.
+- Investors will be disadvantaged once the bonds are called back; the investors may have to move to low-interest investments.

 - There is no advantage for investors when the interest rate in the market increases, as the option to call the bonds is only with the issuer and not with investors.

-- It pays higher returns than non-callable bonds considering the flexibility; it adds up to higher finance costs to the company.
+- Considering the flexibility, it pays higher returns than non-callable bonds; it adds up to higher finance costs for the company.

 Conclusion

-Callable bonds are preferred in an economy where the interest rates are volatile, and it is expected that the interest rates may fall in the future.
+Callable bonds are preferred in an economy where the interest rates are volatile and are expected to fall.
 It gives the issuer an option to call the bonds before maturity, and to compensate for this; investors are paid a little higher interest than the market rate.
 Both issuers and investors carry certain risks, and the investment plan has to be decided based on the needs and expectations.

 Recommended Articles